michelleabraham-git/Stats_minor/README.md

-This file contains notes and code from the statisics minor course
+This repository contains statistical and econometric analyses completed as part of my Statistics minor at Azim Premji University.